Winter Park Resort View from the Fraser River Trail

 • Pet Friendly: Yes, dogs must be on leash

-This challenging hike leads to the summit of Byers Peak, offering expansive views of the surrounding wilderness.
-It’s a popular hike for those looking for a rigorous day adventure.
+This challenging day hike leads to the summit of Byers Peak, offering expansive views of the surrounding wilderness.
+It’s a popular day hike for those looking for a rigorous day adventure in Grand County.
 It is 4.5+ miles each way from the Byers Peak Trailhead at parking area gate to the peak.
 Alternatively, bring your mountain bike and bike the first 1.8 miles before starting your hike.
 Start this hike early in summer to avoid the typical afternoon passing thunderstorms.

 10. Devil’s Thumb Pass via Devil’s Thumb Trail